SaharJavadianG/Unsupervised-Machine-Learning-for-Behavioral-Profile-Clustering/README.md

 ## Project Overview

+Traditional obesity analysis often focuses on calorie quantity alone.
+However, behavioral instability—such as skipping structured meals, irregular eating timing, sedentary routines, and excessive screen exposure—can play a far more significant role in long-term health outcomes.

-This project explores whether unsupervised machine learning can discover meaningful behavioral population segments without using clinical diagnosis labels during training.
+This project investigates whether unsupervised machine learning can discover hidden behavioral population segments without using clinical diagnosis labels during training.

-Instead of relying only on single health indicators such as BMI, the analysis uses lifestyle, behavioral, and biometric features to identify naturally occurring groups within the data.
-The final model applies **K-Means clustering** to create interpretable profiles that can support prevention-focused health and wellness strategies.
+Instead of relying solely on single health indicators such as BMI, the analysis uses lifestyle, biometric, and behavioral features to identify naturally occurring groups within the population.
+Using K-Means clustering, the model constructs interpretable behavioral personas that can support prevention-focused healthcare and wellness strategies.

 ## Objective